xiulinyang/compositional_drs_parsing/README.md

 - [Acknowledgements](#acknowledgements)

 ## Installation
+What you need to make everything run smoothly.
+* Python 3.9
+* Java JKD 11
+* Gradle 0.8
+* Dependencies of UD-Boxer, AM-Parser, and AM-Tools.

 This project tailored the code from four repositories.

 * [Ud-boxer](https://github.com/xiulinyang/ud-boxer/tree/colab): preprocessing, converting SBN files in PMB4 and PMB5 to DRGs, and postprocessing.